Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/README.md

 “Alystama,” our prototype, is a Kazakh culture-inspired device designed to maintain emotional connections in long-distance relationships.
 It features traditional “tumar” patterns and utilizes buttons, NeoPixel LEDs for various light effects, and a haptic vibration motor to create distinctive vibration modes for responses.
-This functional prototype embodies the essence of being ‘no longer apart,’ merging tactile, visual, and cultural elements to foster a unique sense of closeness across distances.
+This functional prototype embodies the essence of being ‘**Don't drift apart**,’ merging tactile, visual, and cultural elements to foster a unique sense of closeness across distances.

 the detailed info are in our video link: https://www.youtube.com/watch?v=f8p8QGR5bmQ